 Webhook Health Monitoring

-Webhook delivery status is tracked through AdCP’s global task management system (see Task Management).
+Webhook delivery status is tracked through AdCP’s global task management system (see Task Lifecycle).
 When a media buy is created withreporting_webhook configured, the publisher creates an ongoing task for webhook delivery.
 Buyers can monitor webhook health using standard task queries.

 Benefits of using task management: